drvinceknight/amwoss/proposal/main.md

 ### 3. Please describe in detail the subject of your book and indicate its academic level.

-This book will cover an overview of Operational Research problem with a specific emphasis on solving them with open source software.
+This book will cover an overview of Operational Research problems with a specific emphasis on solving them with open source software.
 The academic level will be from undergraduate to postgraduate students and researchers either aiming to learn about Operational Research and/or wanting to solve applied